This report was prepared by members of the NHMRC Centre of Research Excellence in Cervical Cancer Control

 - Report existing data in ways that drive action to reduce inequities in screening.

-Enable better use of existing data to so elimination indicators can be reported for more priority populations and by vaccination status
+Enable better use of existing data so elimination indicators can be reported for more priority populations and by vaccination status

 - Improve data infrastructure, including timely and enduring linkage between key national administrative datasets (Person Level Integrated Data Asset (which includes the Australian Immunisation Register and National Death Index), National Cancer Screening Register and Australian Cancer Database).